awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-targets-and-rate-controls.md

 For more information about Resource Groups, see [What Is AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/) in the *AWS Resource Groups User Guide*\.

 **Choose all instances**
-Use this option to target all instances in the current AWS account and Region\.
-When you run the request, the system locates and attempts to create the association on all instances in the current AWS account and Region\.
+Use this option to target all instances in the current Amazon Web Services account and AWS Region\.
+When you run the request, the system locates and attempts to create the association on all instances in the current Amazon Web Services account and AWS Region\.
 When the system initially creates the association, it runs the association\.
 After this initial run, the system runs the association according to the schedule you specified\.
 If you create new instances, the system automatically applies the association, runs it immediately, and then runs it according to the schedule\.

 ## Rate controls<a name="systems-manager-state-manager-targets-and-rate-controls-about-controls"></a>